Custom Events with Flurry Analytics for Android¶

 The Event Logs page provides a look at the session data prior to any summarization into metrics, such as Active Users or Event Counts.
 For this reason, this page provides the earliest view of data in the portal.

 The Event Logs should update within minutes of your test session, meaning you can use this to debug your event instrumentation with only minor delay.
-You will see the timestamp of the session, the device it came from, and a list of all the Events (and associated parameters) triggered during the session.
+The timestamp of the session, the device it came from, and a list of all the Events (and associated parameters) triggered during the session are listed in the Event Log.

 For information on Event logs and Event reporting in the Flurry portal, see Events & Event Reporting.